 A final technical report is due within 90 days of the end of the award for most federal awards.
 The report length and content vary depending on sponsor.
 Such reports range from a brief summary and list of publications to a complete, exhaustive compilation of the project results.

 The PI is responsible for the submission of all technical reports required under the terms of an award in the form required by the sponsor.
-A copy of the final technical report should be uploaded into PeopleSoft by the PI or department for record retention at the time it is submitted to the sponsor.
+A copy of the final technical report needs to be emailed to OSP by the PI or department for record retention at the time it is submitted to the sponsor.

 Failure on the part of the PI to deliver any required technical reports or deliverables to the sponsor in a timely manner may effect the collection of funds for the project and future funding from that sponsor to the University.